tejaspatelll/Warp-Drive/README.md

 - **ESP32 Microcontroller:** The brain of the operation—fast, affordable, and beginner-friendly.
 - **ST7735 TFT Display:** 128x128 pixel color screen brings the cosmos to life.
-- **Potentiometer Knob:** Turn to change your speed—warp or cruise!
+- **Potentiometer Knob:** Twist to change your speed, select menu items, and answer quiz questions.
+- **Button:** Confirm selections, return to menu, or power down with a long press.
-- **Custom ESP32 Code:** Smooth animations, clever memory use, and low power consumption.
+- **Custom ESP32 Code:** Modular, well-commented, and easy to extend—now with state machine logic for modes!
 - **TFT_eSPI Library:** For lightning-fast graphics on microcontrollers.

 ---